 1. Plastic welding:

-In the plastic welding or pressure welding the pieces of metal to be joined are heated to a plastic state and then forced together by external pressure.
-This procedure is used in forge welding, resistance welding thermit welding and gas welding.
+In plastic welding or pressure welding process, the pieces of metal to be joined are heated to a plastic state and then forced together by external pressure.
+These welding are also known as liquid-solid welding process.
+This procedure is used in forge welding and resistance welding.

 2. Fusion welding:

-In the fusion welding or no pressure welding, the material at the joint is heated to a molten state and allowed to solidify.
-This includes gas welding, arc welding etc.
+In the fusion welding or no pressure welding process, the material at the joint is heated to a molten state and allowed to solidify.
+These welding are also known as liquid state welding process.
+This includes gas welding, arc welding, thermite welding etc.

 3. Cold welding:

-In this welding the joints are produced without the application of heat, but by applying pressure which results in intersurface molecular fusion of the parts to be joined.
+In this welding process, the joints are produced without application of heat, but by applying pressure which results diffusion or inter-surface molecular fusion of the parts to be joined.
+It is also known as solid state welding process.
 This process is mainly used for welding nonferrous sheet metal, particularly aluminum and its alloys.
+This includes ultrasonic welding, friction welding, Explosive welding etc.

 4 Main Welding Processes: